 Nimmo Avenue and Cairns Crescent have been constructed upon the site of former garages, both immediately adjacent to a heavily populated residential area.
 Nimmo Avenue is spread across two phases with Phase 1 split into three blocks of two-storey housing, comprising five 1-bed wheelchair accessible and five 1-bed standard amenity flats, and Phase 2 comprising one block of six 1-bed standard amenity flats.

-Cairns Crescent, located within half a mile of Nimmo Avenue, is a single block of eight 1-bed cottage flats complete with private rear gardens as well as Glenearn Road which is also a single block of eight 1-bed cottage flats.
+Cairns Crescent, located within half a mile of Nimmo Avenue, is made up of two blocks of four 1-bed cottage flats complete with private rear gardens whilst Glenearn Road is a single block of eight 1-bed cottage flats.

 All of the developments are within a short distance of a variety of amenities including Perth Royal Infirmary, Perth Academy, leisure facilities and various retail outlets.